VISION 2020 CAMPAIGN

-It has been calculated that in South Africa alone, women collectively walk the equivalent distance of 16 times to the moon and back per day gathering water for families
+It has been calculated that in South Africa alone that women collectively walk 16 times the distance from the moon and back per day gathering water for families

 WOMEN SUFFER JUST TO PROVIDE THE BASIC ESSENTIALS

-UNSAFE WATER KILLS MORE THAN ANY DISEASE OR WAR COMBINED
+UNSAFE WATER KILLS MORE THAN ANY COMBINATION OF DISEASE OR WAR

 DIRTY WATER = BLINDNESS

-Improper santiation and unsafe water leads to eye diseases such as trachoma, which leads to blindness.
+Improper santiation and unsafe water leads to eye diseases such as trachoma, which are a large cause of blindness.